 What Do Boils Look Like?

-A boil is a type of skin abscess that can appear anywhere on your body.
+A boil is a skin abscess that can appear anywhere on your body.
 In other words, it's a localized infection deep within your skin.
 It normally starts as a small red, tender mark on your skin, but it soon becomes hardened.
 In time, the center of the abscess softens and becomes filled with pus.
 The pus inside the boil accumulates until it "comes to a head" on the boil and then can be drained out through the surface of the skin or surgically opened.
 Needless to say, this in an uncomfortable, itchy, and painful process.

 Boils can grow slowly or rapidly, depending partly on the type of boil and its cause.
 They can last anywhere from seven days to two weeks.
 If not given proper home treatment or medical care, boils can grow rapidly and even become the size of golf balls!
 But if treated properly, this should not be a worry.